 Eamon also regularly serves as a first-chair lawyer in the federal district courts, in cases presenting difficult and novel legal questions.
 He has argued dispositive motions and against class certification motions, and litigated evidentiary hearings on class certification.

-Eamon is currently ranked by Chambers USA among the leading lawyers for New York Litigation: General Commercial, and clients describe him in the 2022 edition as “an extremely talented and thoughtful attorney who provides excellent appellate advocacy.”
+Eamon has repeatedly been ranked by Chambers USA among the leading lawyers for New York Litigation: General Commercial (2022–2023), and clients described him in the 2022 edition as “an extremely talented and thoughtful attorney who provides excellent appellate advocacy.”

 Representative appellate matters include: